 Do I have to take all my clothes off?

 During a massage treatment you will need to undress down to your underwear.
 I will leave the room during this time of dressing/ undressing.
-Every part of your body except the part I am massaging will be covered by towels at all times
+Every part of your body is covered by towels at all times except the part of the body I am massaging.

 Will it hurt?